 Charge-offs can cause a huge drop in your credit scores.
-Just having one charge off on your credit report will more than likely lead to being declined for most loans or credit cards as they are one of the worst items to have on your credit reports.
+Just having one charge off on your credit report will more than likely lead to being declined for most loans or credit cards, as they are one of the worst items to have on your credit reports.
 However, it’s possible to remove a charge-off before the seven-year mark.

 Will paying a charge off improve my credit score?

 A paid charge-off is better than an unpaid charge-off and may have a positive impact on your credit.
-However, even a paid charge off counts as a blemish and will still negatively affect your credit history for seven years.
+However, even a paid charge off counts as a blemish and will still negatively affect your credit score for seven years.

 While the direct impact on your credit score lessens over time, potential creditors can still see it listed.
 This can ultimately hurt your chances for credit approval and competitive interest rates.